 Common medications or agents used to treat neuropathic pain are (listed in the order they are typically prescribed):

 - Tricyclic Antidepressants (TCAs): Doctors have used this class of antidepressant to treat neuropathic pain for more 2 decades.
 TCAs, such as amitriptyline (marketed as Elavil), are typically the first medications used to treat neuropathic pain, as they have produced the most successful outcomes.

 - Anticonvulsants: These medications are particularly effective against pain that is described as burning.
 These medications work by suppressing nerve activity and firing.
 They are the same medications used to suppress your brain from having seizures, but they can also be effective by suppressing pain.
 Gabapentin (Neurontin) is an example of an anti-convulsant that has few side effects and can reduce neuropathic pain.

 In some cases, the combination of anti-depressants with anti-convulsants has effectively combated the wide range of symptoms associated with neuropathic pain.

-- Local Anesthetics: If TCAs and anti-convulsant medications don't work for you, local anesthetics are typically the next treatment option.
+- Local Anesthetics: If TCAs and anticonvulsant medications don't work for you, local anesthetics may be treatment option.
 These medications block pain messages to nerves.
 Lidocaine (Anestacon) is an example of a local anesthetic.
 This can be administered as an injection—although it is very short lived—or as a patch worn on the skin for slow absorption.

 Other medications that may relieve neuropathic pain include corticosteroids and topical drugs, such as capsaicin cream.
 However, you may have to wait longer before their pain-relieving benefits become apparent.